lazycoder9/pai/README.md

 # pai

-`pai` is a tiny CLI for running projects out of plain files instead of stuffing everything into chat history, sticky notes, or whatever PM tool you are currently pretending to enjoy.
+`pai` = `Project AInager`.

+Haha, did you get it?
+No?
+Never mind.

+`pai` is a small CLI for keeping project memory in plain files.
+It stores ideas, features, tasks, and decisions inside a `.pai/` folder so the important stuff does not disappear into chat history.

-I built it for myself because this is how I like to work:
+I made it for myself because this is how I like to work:

 - chat for thinking
 - files for memory
-- one small CLI to keep ideas, features, tasks, and decisions connected
+- one tiny CLI to keep both connected

-It is opinionated on purpose.
-If that clicks for you, use it.
-If it does not, use something else.
-No hard feelings, but this tool is not going to apologize for having a personality.

-It also exists to make working with AI agents less annoying.
-The idea is simple: give the agent a real project memory and a tiny CLI, then add a `pai` skill so it can manage project state without you micromanaging every step.
+It is opinionated, but not in a "you are using software wrong" way.
+More in a "this workflow makes my brain quieter" way.
+If it helps you too, nice.

 ## What it does

-`pai` creates and manages a `.pai/` folder in your project:
+`pai` creates a `.pai/` folder in your project:

 ```text
 .pai/